kiriDevs/kiriDCUtilBot/readme.md

 # kiriDCUtilBot
-A simple Discord bot written in Python, using [discord.py](https://discordpy.readthedocs.io), supposed to provide you with basic tools that can be of use on many discord servers, not depending on their type or purpose.
+A simple Discord bot written in Python, using [discord.py](https://discordpy.readthedocs.io), supposed to provide you with basic tools that can be of use on many Discord servers, not depending on their type or purpose.
 Everyone is invited to comment on my code, report any mistakes / bugs or suggest new features, or even implement them themselves.